knpuniversity/symfony2-series/knpu/episode2/logout.rst

     }

 Just like with the ``loginCheckAction``, the code here won't actually get hit.
-Instead, Symfony intercepts the request and process the logout for us.
+Instead, Symfony intercepts the request and processes the logout for us.

 Try it out by going to ``/logout`` manually.
 Great!
 As you can see by the web debug toolbar, we're anonymous once again.